dejan2609/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-team-lead.md

 </figure>

 Problems faced:
-1. Requires the standup fecilitator to bring up the card on Thursday's
+1. Requires the standup facilitator to bring up the card on Thursday's
 2. Sometimes, team members still end up not delivering on docs so need to remind for next week

 ### External Contributors